RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The second of the minute from the given date.
+The current second of the given date.

 - `date`: The date to extract the current seconds from.